ewarrin/awesome-list-node-red/README.md

 * [How to install Node Red on Raspberry Pi](https://nodered.org/docs/hardware/raspberrypi)
 * [How to install Node Red on Windows](https://nodered.org/docs/platforms/windows)
 * [How to install Node Red on Mac](https://diyprojects.io/installing-using-node-red-macos-windows/)

+## Helpful Websites

+There are a few sites that are really helpful.

+* [DIYfuturism.com](https://diyfuturism.com/index.php/category/node-red/) - Great site for info and inspiration.
+Great article about [presence detection](https://diyfuturism.com/index.php/2017/11/27/useful-sensor-improving-presence-detection-with-node-red/).

 ## Contributing